makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Create symbolic link in current working directory
+Create a symbolic link in the working directory